Amenability notions of hypergroups and some applications to locally compact groups

-The \ma{Leptin condition} (as a specific case of the F\o lner conditions) for hypergroups first was defined by Singh in \cite{singh-mem} to study the norm of positive integrable functions as operators over the $L^2$-space of a hypergroup.
-After a long gap, the author, in \cite{ma}, independently defined the {Leptin condition} on hypergroups and studied its application to the hypergroup structure defined on duals of compact groups.

 In this paper, we investigate different amenability notions of hypergroups and their relations.
-First, we look closer at a generalization of F\o lner type conditions over hypergroups.
-This generalization not only investigates some properties of particular classes of hypergroups, but it also improves our knowledge about the Fourier algebra of hypergroups.
-We should note that the Fourier space is in general just a Banach space.
-But for wide classes of hypergroups --specially the hypergroup structures which are admitted by groups-- this Banach space actually forms a Banach algebra, \cite{mu1,mu2}.
-This class of hypergroups are called \ma{regular Fourier hypergroups}.
-We study the existence of a bounded approximate identity of the Fourier algebra for the class of regular Fourier hypergroups.
-The outcome is Leptin's theorem for hypergroups which shows that a bounded approximate identity can always be normalized to $1$ and its existence is equivalent to $(P_2)$.
-We also study amenability of hypergroup algebras for discrete commutative hypergroups satisfying $(P_2)$.
-We show that for this class of hypergroups, the hypergroup algebra cannot be amenable (as a Banach algebra) if the Haar measure goes to infinity (as a weight on the hypergroup).
+In particular, we look closer at a generalization of F\o lner type conditions over hypergroups.
+This generalization lets us to investigate more structural properties of some classes of hypergroups.
+In particular we study the existence of bounded approximate identities for the Fourier algebra of regular Fourier hypergroups.
+We prove a hypergroup analogue of Leptin's theorem for discrete regular Fourier hypergroups that is, the existence of a bounded approximate identity for the Fourier algebra is equivalent to the existence of a square integrable Reiter's net.
+The later condition is denoted by $(P_2)$.

-Some of the main examples of hypergroup structures are mathematical objects derived from locally compact groups.
-These hypergroup instances highlight a hypergroup perspective towards some Banach algebras on locally compact groups.
-For example, the center of group algebras for locally compact groups with relatively compact conjugacy classes are hypergroup algebras.
-Also, the subalgebra of the Fourier algebra on compact groups which consists of all class functions, denoted by $ZA(G)$, is a hypergroup algebra.
-These close ties not only emphasize the applications that this hypergroup study has for locally compact groups but also give us a rich class of examples on which we observe our theory.
-In this paper, we apply hypergroup machinery to study some amenability properties of these algebras.
+We also study amenability of hypergroup algebras (as Banach algebras) for discrete commutative hypergroups satisfying $(P_2)$.
+We show that for this class of hypergroups, the hypergroup algebra cannot be amenable if the inverse of the Haar measure vanishes at infinity.
+This result and the appearance of $(P_2)$ in hypergroup Leptin's theorem emphasize the importance of the amenability notion $(P_2)$.
+At the end we apply these results to some examples of hypergroup structures which are admitted by two classes of locally compact groups, namely compact and discrete groups.